Experience natural beauty and vibrant culture in Grenada

 Best for parents: There is plenty to please grown-ups who want time out from the kids; take a dip in the adults-only pool, rent a car to explore the island's rum distilleries, book a couple’s spa treatment and savour a private beachside dinner.
 Highlights include complimentary classes in cooking, cake decorating and drink mixology as well as watersports such as sailing, snorkelling, boogie boarding, kayaking and windsurfing.
 The romantically-inclined can even renew their vows here.

-More information and to book: Turtle Bay by Elegant Hotels.
+More information and to book: Turtle Beach by Elegant Hotels

 What: Set within 85 acres of palm-fringed gardens on the silvery south coast of St Lucia, this all-inclusive beachfront resort offers two different worlds in one idyllic setting.
 The Harmony wing is a serene adults-only retreat whilst the Splash wing is a vibrant family-orientated zone with the island’s largest water park.
 This captivating gem has 250 brightly-decorated guestrooms, four swimming pools and four tantalising restaurants, including a beach grill, to suit every palate.